jamieweavis/dodgem/README.md

 #### ``dodgem login``

-- Prompts you for your email address, username & password for Rocket League Garage.
+- Prompts you for your email address & password for Rocket League Garage.
 You can run this command again to update your login details.

   *Note: Your login details are encrypted and stored locally*